 The Listening and Reading papers are designed to assess a candidate’s ability to understand spoken and written English, based on health-related topics and tasks common to all professions.

 The Writing and Speaking papers are specific to the 12 individual healthcare professions – designed to reflect common tasks performed in the workplace.

 OET Test FeesInternational candidates need to score a minimum of B in all 4 papers in order to achieve the standard required by those regulatory bodies that recognise the OET’s validity.

 In 2017, the test fees were AUD $587, approximately £350.

 The OET is recognised by over 20 regulatory healthcare bodies and councils in the UK, Australia, New Zealand, Singapore, Dubai and Namibia.
 These include the UK Nursing and Midwifery Council (NMC), the Australian Health Practitioner Regulation Agency (AHPRA), the Nursing and Midwifery Councils of New Zealand, and the Singapore Medical Council.
 OET is also recognised by the Australian Department of Immigration and Border Protection and many Australian universities and healthcare education bodies, including the Australian College of Nursing.

 OET Preparation with Specialist Language Courses

-SLC is delighted to announce that we are the first training company in the UK and Europe to be accredited by the OET as a Premium Provider – one of only 5 worldwide.
+SLC is delighted to announce that we are the first training company in the UK and Europe to be accredited by the OET as a Premium Provider.
 SLC designs and arranges OET Preparation courses so learners can achieve the score they need.
 Courses can be: